-For example we have funded the purchase of several hundred Shelterboxes, which range from small containers filled with essestials for survival to very large=e Sheterboxes which can support large families with good shelter and essentiak equipment, such as blankets, clothing and cookig utensils.
+For example we have funded the purchase of several hundred Shelterboxes over the years.These range from small containers filled with essestials for survival to very large Sheterboxes which can support large families with good shelter and essentiak equipment, such as blankets, clothing and cooking utensils.

-We have supported earthquakes in Japan, Chile, and Italy as well as Hurricanes in the Phillipines, Haiti and the recentt Hurricane Matthew in the Caribbean.
-We have a close associationn with Eastern Ugandaa where we have sponsored childrens educationn in the small town of KAMULI .It is a very poor community whered education is only available to the very few children who can pay.We assist with the local hospital improving training for nurses and some rebfurbishment of the building.
+We have supported victims of earthquakes in Japan, Chile, and Italy as well as Hurricanes in the Phillipines, Haiti and the recentt Hurricane Matthew in the Caribbean.
+We have a close associationn with Eastern Uganda where we have sponsored children's educationn in the small town of KAMULI .It is a very poor community where education is only available to the very few children who can pay.We have been assisting with the local hospital improving training for nurses and some rebfurbishment of the building.

 We have also supported, along with other clubs, Sanitation schemes in Kenya.